garioncox/wallet-wise-client/README.md

 | 0/5        | All experiences mobile friendly                       |
 | 0/5        | 3 instances where elements reorder on smaller screens |

+A self evaluation of the rubric (below the projected rubric evaluation) Check boxes filled in to show which features were completed

+- [x] Use of Local Storage
+- [x] Network Calls
+- [x] CI/CD Pipeline

 # Check in 2 (Nov 9)
 Goals:
 - [ ] 2 more network calls